-The Sociology major provides students with the background and skills necessary to gain employment in corporate or governmental organizations or to continue their studies in graduate degree programs in sociology, social science disciplines, or professional schools.
-The program is designed to help the student gain a basic understanding of the assumptions underlying the discipline of sociology as well as to help the student develop research skills necessary for analysis of complex social issues.
+The Sociology program provides students with an understanding of theory, practice and policy underlying issues of social change and of inequality and diversity from multiple perspectives, including race/ethnicity, gender, economic position, age, geographic location and position in the global political economy.
+The student majoring in this degree will learn how sociology enhances one's understanding of social realities and institutions at local, national and international levels, and how sociology contributes to the other social sciences and to the humanities.
+Students gain a basic understanding of the assumptions underlying the discipline of sociology as well as develop research skills necessary for analysis of complex social issues.
 These are accomplished by offering a flexible program and by providing the student with both individual and group experiences in working with faculty on concrete intellectual and policy issues.